Tomato and basil tart

 Preheat the oven to 200°C/425°F..

 Slice the tomatoes about 5mm (1/4in) thick.
-Discard the slice that has the core (you can use this and the other end piece for a tomato sauce); you need only the clean slices for this.
-Mash the mascarpone with a fork and add the garlic, cheese and basil.
-If the mascarpone is directly from the fridge it tends to be harder to mix, either leave it on your kitchen counter to soften or zap it in the microwave for 10 seconds.
+Discard the slice with the core (you can use this and the other end piece for a tomato sauce); you need only the clean slices.
+Mash the mascarpone with a fork and add the garlic, cheese, and basil.
+If the mascarpone is directly from the fridge, mixing tends to be more challenging.
+Either leave it on your kitchen counter to soften or zap it in the microwave for 10 seconds.
 Season.

-Roll the pastry out to make a 33cm (13in) circle, or a square and put it on lightly floured parchment paper on a baking sheet.
+Roll the pastry out to make a 33cm (13in) circle or square and put it on lightly floured parchment paper on a baking sheet.
 Spread the mascarpone mix over this, leaving a 5cm (2in) rim around the outside.
-Now place the tomatoes on the pastry, starting from the outside edge.
+Now, place the tomatoes on the pastry, starting from the outside edge.
 Place them in overlapping concentric circles or squares, ending up with one slice in the middle of the tart.
 Season the tomatoes with salt and pepper.

 Put into the oven and cook for 25-30 minutes.
 Reduce the heat to 150°C/300°F and cook for a further 25-35 minutes.
 The tomatoes should be slightly caramelized.
 Scatter with some basil leaves and serve immediately.

-Note: Cooking times may vary a bit depending on the size of the tart you have made.
-I tend to make smaller tarts that serve as individual servings, so the cooking times were reduced by 10 minutes in total from the original times above.
+Note: Cooking times may vary slightly depending on the size of the tart you have made.
+I tend to make smaller tarts that serve as individual servings, so the cooking times were reduced by 10 minutes from the original times above.